Poker is a hard way to make an easy living.

 CO raises to 2BB, btn folds, Hero-

 Step 4.
-Ask yourself what you would do in this situation.
-Use calculators and range software as needed.
+Ask what I would do in this situation.
+(Use calculators and range software as needed.)

-That, my friends, is effective training.
-You simply won’t absorb as much information by watching the video while eating and playing Candy Crush at the same time.
+That, my friends, is effective studying.
+You simply won’t absorb as much information by watching the video while eating and playing Candy Crush.

 Do you think you have a good handle on push/fold ranges, ICM, and balancing ranges?
 Think again.

 These aren’t skills that you learn once and then remember forever, like riding a bike.
-You need to practice with software such as HoldemResources Calculator, ICMizer, Equilab, Flopzilla and the like as much as possible.
+You need to practice with software like HoldemResources Calculator, ICMizer, Equilab, Flopzilla and the like as much as possible.

-Even if you think you’re doing well, your game isn’t going to stay sharp unless you constantly practice, and running lots of simulations and playing around with ranges is an easy way to do that.
-This is just a fact.
+Even if you think you’re doing well, your game isn’t going to stay sharp unless you constantly practice.
+Running lots of simulations and playing around with ranges is an easy way to do that.

-This is the annoying hard work part of the equation of being a poker professional, and there’s no way around it.
+Admittedly, this is the annoying ‘work’ of being a poker professional, but there’s no way around it.

 4. Missing the Psychology and Misapplying GTO

-The main reason in most cases isn’t their lack of understanding push/fold ranges, ICM, or other tourney-specific things, but rather their lack of understanding human psychology.
+The main reason why, however, has nothing to with understanding push/fold ranges, ICM, or other tourney-specific concepts, but rather a lack of understanding of human psychology.

-The crux of cash games is pushing the same/similar edges over and over and over.
-You 3-bet range X from position Y against player Z, you choose a check-raising range on a certain texture, and so on.
+The crux of cash games is pushing the similar edges over and over and over.
+You 3-bet range X from position Y against player Z, you choose a check-raising range on a certain board texture, and so on.

-When I see cash game guys play tournaments, this is largely what they still try to do.
-And while there’s nothing wrong with playing theoretically sound poker and having sophisticated ranges in every situation, it’s not the way to maximize the amount of money you make playing tournaments.
+When I see cash game players in tournaments, they largely stick to a cash-game mindset.
+And while there’s nothing wrong with playing theoretically sound poker and having sophisticated ranges in every situation, it’s not the best way to maximize the amount of money you make playing tournaments.

 When you play cash games, the stakes are always the same.
 A $2/$4 game will still be a $2/$4 game no matter how long your session lasts.

-This isn’t at all true in tournaments – the chips feel almost worthless early on, and no matter how ridiculous of a bad beat you face at the second blind level, you don’t really care because you can always just fire another tournament…
+This isn’t true in tournaments.
+The chips feel almost worthless early on, and so no matter how ridiculous of a bad beat you face at the at early blind levels, you don’t really care because you can always just fire another tournament.

-Everyone has a unique way of responding to extreme stress and varying emotions (winning that jacks against ace-king will trigger an emotion too!), and the key to succeeding at tournaments is being able to read and understand those emotional responses.
+Everyone has a unique way of responding to stress and varying emotions (winning that jacks against ace-king will trigger an emotion, too!).
+The key to succeeding at tournaments is being able to read and understand those emotional responses.

 Got a Bad Temper?
 Blame The Amygdala!

-When you lose a huge all-in and feel the urge to chase your losses, that’s the amygdala talking.
+When you lose a huge all-in and feel the urge to chase your losses, that’s the amygdala working.

-When we’re at the final table of a huge tournament, our amygdalas talk to us to varying degrees, often telling us to do irrational things.
+When we’re at the final table of a huge tournament, our amygdalae react in different ways, often causing us to do irrational things.

 Because of the amygdala, humans who find themselves in extremely stressful situations do not act rationally.
 Is a GTO approach going to be the best option against players who don’t act rationally?